51Degrees/documentation/src/concepts/flowelements/fiftyoneengine.md

-@page Concepts_FlowElements_FiftyOneOnPremiseEngine 51Degrees On-Premise Engine
+@page Concepts_FlowElements_FiftyOneOnPremiseEngine 51Degrees On Premise Engine

 # Introduction

-A **51Degrees on-premise engine** add functionality to an @onpremiseengine which is specific to 51Degrees. @Metadata is exposed which relates to the data structure common to most 51Degrees data files.
+A **51Degrees on premise engine** adds functionality to an @onpremiseengine which is specific to 51Degrees. @Metadata is exposed which relates to the data structure common to most 51Degrees data files.

 In many cases, a **51Degrees engine** contains a [native](@term{NativeCode}) binary which the **engine** acts as a wrapper for.
-This gives the added performance of [native](@term{NativeCode}) code while still slotting in seamlessly with the target language (it is often not be obvious that a [native](@term{NativeCode}) binary was being used).
-This also means that all languages the **engine** is implemented in quickly benefit from any optimizations or features which are added to the [native](@term{NativeCode}) library.
+This gives the improved performance achievable with [native](@term{NativeCode}) code, while still seamlessly slotting in with the target language (it is not always obvious that a [native](@term{NativeCode}) binary has been used).
+It also means that all languages the **engine** is implemented in can more readily benefit from any optimizations or features which are added to the [native](@term{NativeCode}) library.

 # Meta Data